Chapter 6: Advanced Guide to

 Press releases are about generating coverage for your brand, and earning mentions and citations on trusted websites.
 Even if you don’t get an actual link for your hard work, the mention still sends a signal to Google that your brand (and website) carry authority, generate interest, and deserve to rank accordingly.

-2. How to keep your release in good standing with Google Best Practices
+2. How to Keep Your Release in Good Standing with Search Engine Best Practices

 Use the following guidelines to make sure that your press releases stay in good standing with Google Panda.